Fujifilm X30 vs X-A3

 Review summary: Fujifilm X30 vs X-A3

 So how do things add up?
 Is there a clear favorite between the Fujifilm X30 and the Fujifilm X-A3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X30: